 The transcriptome data will be generated by RNA-Seq from RNA isolated from peripheral whole-blood samples or cultured fibroblasts available from the UDN clinical sites or the Biorepository.
 Extracted RNA shipped in dry ice will also be accepted.
 Sample collection and RNA purification will be performed according to PaxGene protocols.
 All RNA samples will be kept at -80C in 2-3 aliquots.
-Preparation of cDNA template will use New England Biolan commercial kit.
-The quantity and size distribution of cDNA is determined by bioanalyzer with an average size of 250-300bp.
-Library construction will be carried out by using Illumina TruSeq stranded mRNA library construction kit.
-The quantity, library concentration and size distribution of the final library is assess on bioanalyzer.
+Library construction will be carried out by using the Illumina Stranded Total RNA Prep with Ribo-Zero Plus kit for the blood samples.
+RNA from fibroblast and other sample types will be prepared using the Illumina Stranded mRNA Prep kit.
+This kit works with high-quality RNA with polyA tails.
+The quantity, library concentration and size distribution of the final library is assessed with the bioanalyzer.
 The expected size distribution has an average size of 400bp with a range between 200-800bp.
-Sequencing is performed on HiSeq2500 or NovaSeq with 150 cycles of paired-end reads.
-Only the $Q{30}$ score >85 data will be used.
-We aim at 50M reads per sample.
-We will include standards, from external RNA control consortium, containing 92 transcripts spanning 10 fold concentration range.
+Sequencing is performed on the NovaSeq X with 150 cycles of paired-end reads.
+Only the Q30 score >85 data will be used.
+We aim at 100M reads per sample.